-How can I access more than 1000 results in a LinkedIn search?
+How to access more than 1000 results in a LinkedIn search?

-You may not know it, but LinkedIn limits your search to 1,000 results (2,500 for a Sales Navigator search).
-It is therefore not possible to access the results beyond this search.
+You may not know this, but LinkedIn limits your search to 1,000 results (2,500 for a Sales Navigator search).
+Therefore you won’t be able to access results that correspond to the search beyond this number.
 Fortunately, there are tricks to overcome this.
 This article explains in detail how to work around the LinkedIn limit.

 Using exclusive filters

-The idea is to decompose a LinkedIn search into mutually exclusive sub-searches, without modifying the results.
-I grant you, it may seem complicated, but it is not.
+Why use exclusive filters to avoid the LinkedIn search limit?
+The idea is to break down a LinkedIn search into mutually exclusive sub-searches, without modifying the results.
+At first glance, it may seem complicated, but I assure you it is not.

 Let’s take a simple example: you want to target Business Developers in France.

-You are looking for “Business Developer” as a keyword.
-Which is already a bad practice.
-LinkedIn provides very approximate results with keywords and it is better to use advanced filters like the title (learn more about how to master LinkedIn search feature).
-You add “France” in the filter and get more than 100,000 results.
-You, therefore, have access to 1000 of the 100,000 results, 1% of total results.
+You enter “Business Developer” as a keyword in the main search bar.
+Already off to a bad start.
+LinkedIn provides very approximate results when you enter a keyword in the main search bar.
+It is better to use advanced filters like the Title (learn more about how to master LinkedIn search feature).
+You add “France” as an additional filter and get more than 50,000 results.
+Now you have access to 1000 of the 50,000 available results.
+That equates to 2% of total results.
 Not great.

-Since Montpellier, Bordeaux, Marseille, Lyon, Paris, etc … are French cities, you will delete the “France” filter and change it with the “Bordeaux” filter.
-You then get around 3,000 results.
-That gives you access to 30% of the results.
+Since Montpellier, Bordeaux, Marseille, Lyon, Paris, etc … are French cities, you should narrow down your Location into cities.
+So delete “France” and enter “Lyon” instead.
+Now you’ll get around 4,000 results.
+That gives you access to 25% of the results.
 Much better right?

-- Choose the advanced filters and take “Industry” for example.
-Check one box and observe the result: you have less than 1000 profiles?
-Then check another box until you have just under 1000 results.
-You are ready for your export!
+- Click on “All filters” and click on an additional filter – “Industry” for example.
+Once you’ve checked a box, observe the result.
+You should have less than 1000 profiles.
+Then check another box for more results.
+Keep checking boxes until you have just under 1000 results.
+Once you’ve reached that, you are ready to export!

-- Voilà! you just have to repeat the operation in all the cities of France and on different sectors of activity.
-You probably won’t get 100% of the results but you can get up to 80% without problems.
+- Voilà! you just have to repeat the process for all the cities in France and different industries.
+You probably won’t get 100% of the search results, but you can get up to 80% without a problem.

 Do you use the Sales Navigator?
 The principle stays the same.
-The key is to use exclusive filters and to note the research already done to be reminded where you are, on an Excel file, for example.
+The key is to use exclusive filters and to note the searches you already did (e.g. on an Excel file) so you remember where you are.

 Using other filters

-In fact, you can use other exclusive filters: the person’s school, the level of relationship, the previous companies, the services offered.
-You may not always end up under 1000 results, but you could have narrowed the search considerably.
+You can simply use other exclusive filters: the person’s school, the level of relationship, the previous company, the services offered.
+You may not always end up under 1000 results, but you would have narrowed the search considerably.

-To get more filters, you will need to take the LinkedIn Sales Navigator option, which offers considerable interest in LinkedIn prospecting.
+To get more filters, you will need to go through LinkedIn’s Sales Navigator, which offers additional benefits for prospecting on LinkedIn.

 Today, we are all contacted via LinkedIn to sell us products or services.
 Standing out is essential.
-And personalizing approaches is a great way to shine.
-With this search breakdown technique, you can increase the granularity of your campaigns and therefore improve your results.
+And personalizing your approaches is a great way to shine.
+With this search breakdown technique, you can increase the granularity of your campaigns and therefore get better results.

-Instead of creating a “Business Developer France” campaign, do instead:
+Instead of creating a “Business Developer France” campaign, rather create a:

 - Business developer Bordeaux – Wine and spirits